Driven quadrature and spin squeezing in a cavity-coupled ensemble of two-level states

 where $c$ is the speed of light and $n$ is the refractive index of the cavity medium.
 Based on this, the relationship between $g_1$ and $V_{ef}$ may be considered constant for any given $N_d$.
 Instead, the allowed values of $g_1$ and $N$ may be delineated for any given $N_d$ with respect to the considered cavity system, and the type of ensemble used.

-Considering the simple case of a near-concentric optical cavity, where the mode volume is estimated as a product of a zeroth-order Laguerre-Gaussian beam-waist and the cavity length, the resulting ensemble sizes and expected single emitter coupling strength is plotted in fig.\ref{fig2} for a range of concentrations.
+Considering the simple case of a near-concentric optical cavity, where the mode volume is estimated as a product of a zeroth-order Laguerre-Gaussian beam-waist and the cavity length, the resulting ensemble sizes and expected single emitter coupling strength are plotted in Fig.\ref{fig2} for a range of concentrations.
 A choice of appropriate coupling rates and ensemble sizes can thereby be based on experimentally determined $\gamma_1$.

-For single two-level systems, experimentally achieved coupling strength have typically been four to six orders of magnitude lower than the transition frequency \cite{FriskKockum2019}, while the ratio $g_1/\{\gamma_1,\kappa\}$ can span between 0.1 to 100 for highly optimized systems, but are usually two to three orders of magnitude lower than $\gamma_1$.
+For single two-level systems the experimentally achieved coupling strength has typically been four to six orders of magnitude lower than the transition frequency \cite{FriskKockum2019}, while the ratio $g_1/\{\gamma_1,\kappa\}$ can span between 0.1 to 100 for highly optimized systems, but are usually two to three orders of magnitude lower than $\gamma_1$.